nebfield/snpQT/docs/user-guide/workflows.md

 - **Heterozygosity check**: Identify and remove heterozygosity outliers (samples that deviate more than 3 units of Standard Deviation from the mean heterozygosity).
 The distribution of the samples' heterozygosity is vizualized through a histogram and scatterplot.
 Extreme heterozygosity implies inbreeding and/or DNA contamination.
 This step can be skipped using `--heterozygosity false`.
 This can be useful in occasions where the dataset has been already through heterozygosity once, so the user does not wish to remove samples again based on this metric.

 - **Check for cryptic relatedness and duplicates**: Check for cryptic pairs of relatives using `plink2`'s [relationship-based pruning](https://www.cog-genomics.org/plink/2.0/distance#king_cutoff) threshold.
-Relatedness is defined as 3rd degree or closer (default threshold for this step is 0.125).
+Relatedness is defined as 3rd degree or closer.
 This threshold can be changed using the `--king_cutoff` parameter.

 - **Removal of samples with a missing phenotype**: Remove samples with missing phenotypes.
 As *missing phenotype* here we refer to case/control status (i.e. the last column in your PLINK .fam file).
 The default option in `snpQT` is to skip this step.